ABC Advancement (ABC) Grants

 Up to $15,000 per year per single school; up to $25,000 per year for a school district

-The guidelines and application for FY21 funding will be available closer to the next deadline (tentatively set for January 2020).
+The guidelines and application for the next round of funding will be available in mid-November 2019 for the upcoming January 15 deadline.

 About This Grant